 Store: Store alongside the rest of your climbing gear.

-Clean: Fill your bathtub or sink with warm water and add rope wash (like this one from Beal) and let it soak according to the package instructions.
+Clean: Fill your bathtub or sink with warm water and add gentle detergent or rope wash (like this one from Beal) and let it soak according to the package instructions.
 If the water is exceptionally dirty, drain and repeat until the water runs clear.

 Dry: Set rope outside to dry.

 Store: Wrapping a rope tightly can create kinks and degrade the fibers over time, Hickethier says.
 Instead, coil it loosely on the ground or hung on two supports (like nails).
 Store away from UV light.